Keefton, Oklahoma

+History

-On May 23, 1973 an F4 tornado hit Keefeton directly, obliterating 75% of the town.
-The tornado traveled in a SW to NE direction, with 5 deaths -- 4 of which were in a pickup truck that was rolled for approximately 1/2 mile.
+On May 23, 1973, an F4 tornado hit Keefeton directly, obliterating 75% of the town.
+The tornado traveled in a southwest to northeast direction, with five deaths—four of which were in a pickup truck that was rolled for approximately 1/2 mile.

 A tornado measuring EF1 on the Enhanced Fujita Scale struck near Keefeton on May 15, 2020.

+Geography

+The community is on U.S. Highway 64, 11 mi south of downtown Muskogee and 8 mi north of Interstate 40 at Warner.

+According to the U.S. Census Bureau, the Keefton CDP has a total area of 20.1 sqmi, of which 19.7 sqmi are land and 0.4 sqmi, or 2.13%, are water.
+The northern edge of the CDP follows Spaniard Creek, while the southern edge follows Dirty Creek, both of which are east-flowing tributaries of the Arkansas River, which passes 4 mi northeast of Keefton.

 Demographics

+Keefton was first listed as a census-designated place at the 2020 census.